serverpod/serverpod_docs/docs/05-deployments/01-deploying-to-aws.md

 - _storage.examplepod.com:_ Access to public storage used by Serverpod.
 (This is optional.)

 ## Set up your domain name and certificates
-Before deploying your server, you will need to configure your server’s top domain in AWS.
+Before deploying your server, you must configure your server’s top domain in AWS.
 You can register your domain through any registrar, but you need to set up a public hosted zone in Route 53 in AWS.

 1. Sign in to the AWS console and navigate to _Route 53 > Hosted zones_.
 2. Click _Create hosted zone_.